-Despite the implementation of energy and water efficiency and universal access programmes in South Africa, scope remains for the mainstreaming of responsible Tourism practices throughout the sector.
-The upfront cost of assessing and implementing modifications to operations to achieve resource efficiency may be prohibitive for small enterprises.
+- Despite the implementation of energy and water efficiency and universal access programmes in South Africa, scope remains for the mainstreaming of responsible tourism practices throughout the sector. - There has also been a pattern of unsustainable conservation practices with a potential to undermine the reputation of the destination.